 For externally powered current loops, connect each transmitter to a pair of input terminals as shown in Figure 4.
-Refer to Terminal Designations on page 8 for specific terminal numbers for this application.
+Refer to for specific terminal numbers for this application.

 Figure 4 Externally Powered Current Loop

 The internal overload-protected power supply has sufficient power for three current loops at 24 V DC (more current loops can be supplied by using a reduced voltage setting).
 Connect internally powered current loop as shown in Figure 5.